miclark/jdr-doc/presentation.md

 ### via jdr.sh

-From $JBOSS_HOME execute bin/jdr.sh.
+    $JBOSS_HOME/bin/jdr.sh

 The script will prompt you for administration credentials if necessary.

 # What do the reports look like?